iov-one/docs/docs/iov-name-service/clients/00-iov-core.md

 ---
 id: iov-core
-title: IOV-Core
+title: IOV Core
-sidebar_label: IOV-core
+sidebar_label: IOV Core
 ---

 When you are building a web-based application, a desktop application or a block explorer, the natural way to connect to the IOV Name Service is to use the multi-package typescript library: [IOV Core](https://github.com/iov-one/iov-core).

-## What is IOV-core?
+## What is IOV Core?

 [IOV Core](https://github.com/iov-one/iov-core) is a powerful typescript library which contains multiple packages to:
 - manage all your private keys with [iov-keycontrol](https://github.com/iov-one/iov-core/tree/master/packages/iov-keycontrol)